 Create a Monthly Bill Payment Calendar

 Use a bill payment calendar to help you figure out which bills to pay with which paycheck.
 On your calendar, write each bill’s payment amount next to the due date.
 Then, fill in the date of each paycheck.
 If you get paid on the same days every month—the 1st and 15th—you can use the same calendar from month to month.
-But, if your paychecks fall on different days of the month, it would help to create a new calendar for each month.
+But, if your paychecks fall on different days of the month, you'll need to create a calendar every month.

 Make at Least the Minimum Payment

 If you can’t afford to pay anything more, at least make the minimum payment.
 Of course, the minimum payment doesn’t help you make real progress in paying off your debt.
-But, it keeps your debt from growing and keeps your account in good standing.
-When you miss payments, it gets harder to catch up and eventually your accounts could go into default.
+But, it keeps your account in good standing, which avoids late fees.
+When you miss payments, it becomes harder to catch up and eventually your accounts could go into default.

 Decide Which Debts to Pay off First

 Paying off credit card debt first is often the best strategy because credit cards have higher interest rates than other debts.
 Of all your credit cards, the one with the highest interest rate usually gets priority on repayment because it's costing the most money.

 Use your debt list to prioritize and rank your debts in the order you want to pay them off.
 You can also choose to pay off the debt with the lowest balance first.

 You can only pay as much on your debt as you can afford.
 When you have limited funds for repaying debt, focus on keeping your other accounts in good standing.
 Don’t sacrifice your positive accounts for those that have already affected your credit.
 Instead, pay those past due accounts when you can afford to do it.

 Be aware that your creditors will continue collection efforts on your account until you bring the account current again.

 Use an Emergency Fund to Fall Back On